 And the boy grew.
 He was leaving for college a very long way away.
 His car was packed.
-His room was half empty.
-His bed was unmade.
+His room was half empty, but his bed was still unmade.
 It was time to say good bye to his mother.
 "I'm sorry I'm leaving everything in such a mess, mom.
 Everything is on the floor."